 We found 6 allergist/immunologists who accept Humana Open Access near Arlington Heights, IL.

-Dr. Toral Kamdar's specialty is allergy & immunology.
-Dr. Kamdar accepts several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-She attended medical school at Tufts University School of Medicine.
+Dr. Toral Kamdar is an Arlington Heights, IL physician who specializes in allergy & immunology.
+She honors several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+She studied medicine at Tufts University School of Medicine.

 Conditions / Treatments

 Medicare Patient Conditions

 Medicare Patient Ethnicity